zarf-dev/proposals/0051-v1beta1-schema/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

 There are several open issues requesting enhancements to the schema.
-The general theme of these changes is to make the ZarfPackageConfig schema more intuitive to use.
+The general theme of these changes is to make it easier to create Zarf packages.
 - [Refactor charts definition in zarf.yaml #2245](https://github.com/zarf-dev/zarf/issues/2245)
 - [Breaking Change: make components required by default #2059](https://github.com/zarf-dev/zarf/issues/2059)
 - [Use kstatus as the engine behind zarf tools wait-for and .wait.cluster #4077](https://github.com/zarf-dev/zarf/issues/4077)

 Additionally, users often struggle to use data injections.
 Usually, they would be better served by using a Kubernetes native solution [#3926](https://github.com/zarf-dev/zarf/issues/3926).

-### Goals1
+### Goals

 <!--
 List the specific goals of the ZEP.
 What is it trying to achieve?
 How will we